Privacy

 What the app collects

-Wearable data (HRV, sleep, etc.) is synced only with your explicit permission, only the metrics needed for your protocol, and never silently in the background.
+Heart rate data is synced from a supported wearable only with your explicit permission and never silently in the background.
 You can revoke wearable sync at any time.

-No telemetry.
-The app does not capture analytics, crash reports, behavioral data, or any other operational signal.
+No telemetry, ever.
+Signed in or not, the app does not capture analytics, crash reports, behavioral data, or any other operational signal.
 No Firebase Analytics, no Amplitude, no Segment, no Sentry, no Meta SDK, no TikTok SDK, no first-party telemetry of our own either.

 Your rights